-Dogs who drag their feet only occasionally, may benefit from wearing a boot to protect their paw and toenails.
+Dogs who drag their feet only occasionally may benefit from wearing a boot to protect their paw and toenails.

 A dog boot helps protect the top of the foot from scraping injuries and helps to prevent uneven toenail wear.
 Dogs who fold their paws under when they walk may want to wear a pet boot upside down.
-With the sole on the top of the paw which puts the paw protection right where they need it.
+By wearing the sole on the top of the paw puts the paw protection right where they need it.
 A dog boot is also an excellent, lightweight solution for dogs with weak back legs.
 The boot can be worn in between uses of the No-Knuckling Training Sock.